AtheMathmo/AtheMathmo.github.io/_drafts/using-gmm-in-rust.md

 Putting this back into comprehensible language: we have `K` Gaussian random variables which represent some subcategories in our data.
 And we have some belief (<code class="highlighter-rouge">&phi;</code>) of how often each subcategory appears in our data.

 If you've kept up so far, great!
-Next I'm going to write about a great way to validate probabilistic models (and other more general models).
+Next I'm going to write about a great way to test probabilistic models (and other more general models).

 ## Using simulated data to test models